-Article 6 of the EU Habitat's Directive (Council Directive 92/43/EEC) requires that all plans and projects be screened for potential impacts upon Special Areas of Conservation (SACs) or Special Protection Areas (SPAs).
+Article 6 of the EU Habitat's Directive (Council Directive 92/43/EEC) requires that all plans and projects be screened for potential effects upon Special Areas of Conservation (SACs) or Special Protection Areas (SPAs).
 The aim of this screening process is to establish whether or not a full Appropriate Assessment of the proposed plan or project is necessary.

-A comprehensive assessment of the potential significant effects of a proposed development on European designated sites was carried out in November 2023 by Noreen McLoughlin, MSc, MCIEEM of Whitehill Environmental.
+A comprehensive assessment of the potential significant effects of proposed works (Re-Development of the Old Post Office) on European designated sites (Natura 2000 sites) was carried out in June 2025 by Noreen McLoughlin, MSc, MCIEEM of Whitehill Environmental.
 This assessment will allow the Competent Authority, i.e., Longford County Council, to undertake an Appropriate Assessment determination, as required under Article 6(3) of the Habitats Directive.
+Permission for these works will be sought under Part 8 of the Planning Process.